mitre/k3s-node-stig-baseline/README.md

-## K3S Node STIG Automated Compliance Validation Overlay Profile
+## K3S Node STIG Automated Compliance Validation Profile

 <b>Kubernetes Node</b> STIG Automated Compliance Validation Profile works with Chef InSpec to perform automated compliance checks of <b>Kubernetes Nodes</b>.
-It is to be used in conjunction with <b>[Kubernetes Cluster](https://gitlab.dsolab.io/scv-content/inspec/kubernetes/k3s-cluster-stig-baseline)</b> profile that validates perform automated compliance checks of <b>Kubernetes Cluster</b>
+It is to be used in conjunction with <b>[Kubernetes Cluster](https://gitlab.dsolab.io/scv-content/inspec/kubernetes/k3s/k3s-cluster-stig-baseline)</b> profile that validates perform automated compliance checks of <b>Kubernetes Cluster</b>

 This automated Security Technical Implementation Guide (STIG) validator was developed to reduce the time it takes to perform a security check based upon STIG Guidance from DISA.
 These check results should provide information needed to receive a secure authority to operate (ATO) certification for the applicable technology.